 The proximal carpal row, with its intrinsic ligaments, and the midcarpal joint are exposed.

-After the dorsal approach, with temporary fixation on the dorsal side, the palmar approach is performed.
+After the dorsal approach, the palmar approach is performed if necessary (see above).

-At this point, the incision angles 90 degrees in an ulnar direction for 2 cm in the line of the wrist flexor crease, and then turns proximally as a slightly curved, longitudinal extension, as far as necessary.
+At this point, the incision angles 90° in an ulnar direction for 1–2 cm in the line of the wrist flexor crease and then turns proximally as a slightly curved, longitudinal extension, as far as necessary.

-Elevate the skin flaps by sharp dissection, firstly from the surface of the palmar aponeurosis distally, then from the antebrachial fascia proximally – on the ulnar side of the palmaris longus tendon.
+Elevate the skin flaps by sharp dissection, first from the surface of the palmar aponeurosis distally, then from the antebrachial fascia proximally – on the ulnar side of the palmaris longus tendon.

 Identify the median nerve, which lies radial and deep to the palmaris longus tendon.

-The retinaculum should be divided to the ulnar side of the the median nerve in order to protect its motor branch to the thenar muscles.
+The retinaculum should be divided to the ulnar side of the median nerve to protect its motor branch to the thenar muscles.

 Only the ulnar nerve and artery remain on the ulnar side.